Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study

 \section{Introduction}

-Biomedical studies often give rise to data where predictors and response variables are recorded at several time points.
-These constitute study of longitudinal data.
-Linear mixed models (LMMs) are the most popular class for modeling univariate longitudinal data.
-Normal linear mixed model was introduced in a seminal paper by \citet{laird1982random}, which extends classical linear models by introducing a subject-specific random effects to the fixed effects.
-This has used later extensively by statisticians in many situations (see, \citet{verbeke1997linear} or \citet{fitzmaurice2008longitudinal}).
-We suppose there are $m$ individuals who constitute the set of subjects.
-For the $i$-th ($i = 1,\dots, m$) individual, repeated measurements and predictors, are recorded at $n_i$ time points.
-For each of the $n_i$ time points, the corresponding set of predictors are presented in a row vector of dimension $1\times p$, thus giving rise to an $n_i\times p$ matrix of predictors $\mathbf{X}_i$ and a $p\times 1$ vector of fixed effects $\mathbf{\beta}$.
-The $j$-th row of $\mathbf{X}_i$ is denoted by $\mathbf{x}_{ij}$.
-The set of $n_i$ responses is presented in an $n_i \times 1$ column vector denoted by $\mathbf{Y}_i$.
-Also, let us denote $\mathbf{D}_i$ ($n_i\times q$), the design matrix corresponding to the random effects, $\mathbf{b}_i$ of dimension $q$.
-Therefore, the standard linear mixed model is given by
+Biomedical research frequently yields data sets where predictors and response variables are recorded across multiple time points, constituting longitudinal data analysis.
+Among the various methodologies employed for modeling univariate longitudinal data, linear mixed models (LMMs) stand out as the most prevalent.
+The seminal work of \citet{laird1982random} introduced the normal linear mixed model, which extends classical linear models by incorporating subject-specific random effects alongside fixed effects.
+This pioneering approach has since been widely adopted by statisticians across numerous applications, as evidenced by the extensive literature, including works by \citet{verbeke1997linear} and \citet{fitzmaurice2008longitudinal}.
+Let's consider a scenario with $m$ individuals comprising the subject set.
+Each individual, indexed by $i = 1,\dots,m$, undergoes repeated measurements and predictors recorded at $n_i$ time points.
+At each of these time points, the corresponding predictors are presented as a row vector of dimension $1\times p$, forming an $n_i\times p$ matrix denoted as $\mathbf{X}_i$, alongside a $p\times 1$ vector of fixed effects $\mathbf{\beta}$.
+We denote the $j$-th row of $\mathbf{X}_i$ as $\mathbf{x}_{ij}$.
+The responses for the $n_i$ time points are arranged as an $n_i \times 1$ column vector, denoted $\mathbf{Y}_i$.
+Additionally, let $\mathbf{D}_i$ ($n_i\times q$) represent the design matrix corresponding to the random effects, and $\mathbf{b}_i$ of dimension $q$ denote these random effects.
+Hence, the standard linear mixed model is expressed as -